nevillegrech/gigahorse-toolchain/README.md

 We suggest adding LD_LIBRARY_PATH and LIBRARY_PATH to your `.bashrc` file

-Visualizationa also requires PyDot and Graphviz:
+Visualization also requires PyDot and Graphviz: